11 Best Heart Rate Monitor Watches in 2026: Tested for Accuracy, Real-World Performance and Daily Use

 Where wrist sensors spiked or lagged during grip-heavy sets (such as kettlebell swings and pull-ups), the H10 trace remained clean and accurately reflected the session’s intensity.

-It also fixed a common problem in winter: cold forearms causing low wrist readings at the start—the chest strap started to be accurate from the first rep.
+It also fixed a common winter problem: cold forearms causing low wrist readings at the start—the chest strap became accurate from the first rep.

 Battery life was not a concern: the CR2025 cell is rated for ~400 hours; I replaced it after months of mixed daily use.